Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - The built-in KLineCharts `fibonacciLine` extends levels to both left and right.
 We now register a custom overlay `fibonacciRightLine` (2 anchor points) that extends levels only to the right from the fib range.
 - The overlay uses `totalStep: 3` (matching KLineCharts’ 2-point tools) and renders the preview line while drawing, then fib levels after the second anchor.
+- Click-to-delete: clicking near any fib level will show the delete popup, same as vertical/horizontal lines.
 - The toolbar and sidebar map the Fib tool to this custom overlay, so plotted retracement “bars” no longer extend to the left edge.
 - File: `src/components/widget/components/KLineChartComponent.jsx:~640-940`
 - If you prefer the original behavior, change the overlay mapping from `fibonacciRightLine` back to `fibonacciLine` inside `handleDrawingToolChange`.